shibatch/grantback/v0.3/GUIDE_FOR_ADOPTERS.md

   * \[Licensor's Primary Channel Name\]: Your main channel name (e.g., "YourStreamChannel").
 This will appear in the Preamble, Definition 1.a, and Clause 11 (of the VOD Reaction License text, referring to "Distribution and Modification of This License Document").
   * \[Year\] and \[Licensor's Name or Channel Name / Operator\] (in the Copyright notice section of the License Template): The current year and your legal name, channel name, or operating entity name.
     * (A Note on Your Copyright Line): The format Copyright (c) \[Year\] \[Your Name/Entity\] is common.
 For content like your VODs, you might also choose to state, for example: "Copyright (c) \[Year\] \[Your Channel Name\].
 My VODs under this license are offered via the VOD Reaction License Version 0.3."
 The phrase "All rights reserved." (often seen with software) is generally optional for content, as your rights are reserved by copyright law anyway, and Clause 5 of the License Template ("Reservation of Rights") already clarifies this.
 Select a style that you are comfortable with for your channel.
+    * If you are offering this license as a legal entity (e.g., a corporation), you must state the official registered name of that entity in this copyright notice section.
+Accurate identification is a condition for this license's validity under Clause 10.d.
+    * If you are offering the license as an individual, the license deems your publicly established channel name or pseudonym to be a legally sufficient identifier.
+This allows you to offer the license without disclosing your real name.
   * \[Licensor's Designated Channel Name for Attribution\] (in Definition 1.f and Clause 3.b of the License Template): The specific channel name you want *your* Licensees (your VOD reusers) to credit when they use your VODs.
 * Basic notes on replacing placeholders:
   * When you customize the license by replacing placeholder text, please be sure to delete the entire bracketed comment, including the square brackets \[ and \] themselves.
 The final, published license should only contain your own information, not the instructional comments from the template.